 It’s simple.
-If you don’t give your bees a source of water, they will look for it elsewhere, possibly at your neighbor’s expense.
+If you don’t give your bees a source of water, they will look for it elsewhere, possibly at your neighbour’s expense.

 Give ‘Em Some Honey

-Is one of your neighbors having trouble warming up to the idea of a beehive being so close?
+Is one of your neighbours having trouble warming up to the idea of a beehive being so close?
 Or did they have a run-in that resulted in a sting?

 Use your neverending flow of honey to your advantage!
-Once your neighbors taste how delicious the fruits of your labors are, they’ll forgive any past negativity and their support will grow.
+Once your neighbours taste how delicious the fruits of your labors are, they’ll forgive any past negativity and their support will grow.

 Use Education for Prevention

-Just one of your neighbors using pesticides on their plants can kill your entire hive.
+Just one of your neighbours using pesticides on their plants can kill your entire hive.
 To keep this from happening, you must educate them.

 As you can see, urban beekeeping involves lots of planning, consideration and hard work to pull off successfully.
 But if you follow the tips above, you’ll be helping the world to become a better place!
 Urban beekeeping is really taking off, all over the world, with our friends at afrenchcollection showing that businesses, hotels, restaurants and tourist locations are adopting this, in the hope to look after bees and inspire others to do so.

-Just remember to give your bees plenty of space and water, and to consider your neighbors’ feelings and needs at all times.
+Just remember to give your bees plenty of space and water, and to consider your neighbours’ feelings and needs at all times.
 And, of course, to share your delicious honey!